 The key is to respond to these changes strategically.
 For one, this means staying on top of industry news.
 If there’s a significant algorithm change, the SEO industry will likely comment on it.

-The second strategy may sound counterintuitive — which is to wait until the dust has settled after an update.
+The second strategy may sound counterintuitive: Wait until the dust has settled after an update.
 Why?
-In some cases, Google discovers a change has not panned out as expected and they revert back.
+In some cases, Google discovers a change has not panned out as expected, and they revert back.

 SEO is a long-term game.
-Unlike paid search, organic results take time to show results — and it's usually a culmination of smaller efforts.
+Unlike paid search, organic results take time to show results.
+It’s usually a culmination of small efforts.

-There are some "solutions” to fix a low ranking, such as technical SEO and content marketing.
-However, even more important is developing a long-term strategy that focuses on three to four initiatives at a time.
+Some “solutions” to fix a low ranking include technical SEO and content marketing.
+However, developing a long-term strategy that focuses on three to four initiatives at a time is even more important.

 Keywords are the foundation of SEO.
 But today, rather than scanning for just a keyword, Google takes a high-level look at your website to get an overall sense of its tone, scope, and relevancy.

 This means that keyword stuffing is out.
 Instead, the goal is to understand user intent, or the deeper problem your users hope to solve.
 With this understanding, you can perform better keyword research and write content based on this insight.

 Check out this helpful article on how to add user intent to your keyword strategy.

 “Hey Google, what’s a good substitute for heavy cream?”